Facebook Messenger

-Messenger (formerly known as Facebook Messenger) is an American proprietary instant messaging service developed by Meta Platforms.
-Originally developed as Facebook Chat in 2008, the client application of Messenger is currently available on iOS and Android mobile platforms, Windows and macOS desktop platforms, through the Messenger.com web application, and on the standalone Facebook Portal hardware.
+Messenger is an American proprietary instant messaging service developed by Meta Platforms, the company that operates Facebook.
+Originally developed as Facebook Chat in 2008, the client application of Messenger is currently available on iOS and Android mobile platforms, through the Messenger.com web application, and on the standalone Meta Portal hardware.

 Messenger is used to send messages and exchange photos, videos, stickers, audio, and files, and also react to other users' messages and interact with bots.
 The service also supports voice and video calling.
 The standalone apps support using multiple accounts, conversations with end-to-end encryption, and playing games.
+There are also group chats where you can connect with multiple people at once in a private space such as Panama Chat.

-With a monthly userbase of over 1 billion people it is among the largest social media platforms.
+With a monthly userbase of over 1 billion people, it is among the largest social media platforms.